Hej!

 The challenge

-Shopping for items and services in your local area might not be the first thing when you think of eBay's offerings.
+Shopping for items and services in your local area might not be the first thing that comes to mind when you think of eBay's offerings.

-After they sold their German subsidiary and clear market leader in classifieds in Germany, eBay Kleinanzeigen, eBay wants to get back into the business of C2C transactions.
+After they sold their German subsidiary, the clear market leader in classifieds in Germany, Kleinanzeigen, eBay wants to get back into the C2C business.

 The solution

-UX247 and I set up two focus group sessions at eBay's campus near Berlin to discuss the challenges and needs users face when shopping locally as well as validating early hypotheses and success criteria on their shopping behaviour.
+UX247 and I set up two focus group sessions at eBay's campus near Berlin to discuss the challenges and needs users face when shopping locally, and to validate early hypotheses and success criteria for their shopping behaviour.

 Role